Joan Weiner

 Joan Weiner is an American philosopher and professor emerita of philosophy at Indiana University Bloomington, known for her books on Gottlob Frege.

 Education and career

 Weiner majored in mathematics at the University of Michigan, graduating with high distinction and honors in 1975.
 She completed a Ph.D. in philosophy at Harvard University in 1982.

-She became an assistant professor of philosophy at the University of Wisconsin–Madison in 1981, with terms as a visiting faculty member at the University of Pennsylvania and a postdoctoral researcher at the University of Pittsburgh.
-She was promoted to associate professor at the University of Wisconsin in 1988 and full professor in 1997, while also earning a master's degree in biostatistics there in 1993.
+She became an assistant professor of philosophy at the University of Wisconsin–Milwaukee in 1981, with terms as a visiting faculty member at the University of Pennsylvania and a postdoctoral researcher at the University of Pittsburgh.
+She was promoted to associate professor at the University of Wisconsin-Milwaukee in 1988 and full professor in 1997, while also earning a master's degree in biostatistics from the Medical College of Wisconsin in 1993.
 In 2002 she moved to Indiana University Bloomington, and in 2019 she retired as a professor emerita.